X500658/Multiple-Macro-Keyboards/README.md

   d.
 Don't forget to test

-7. Now open multikeybs.ahk in your preferred text editor.
+87. Now open multikeybs.ahk in your preferred text editor.
-8. Replace the path in the "FileRead" line
+9. Replace the path in the "FileRead" line,
-9. Replace the code within the switch case line to what you want to do.
+10. Replace the code within the switch case line to what you want to do.
 TaranVH provides an if-else version if thats what you prefer.
 Ignore that all of them use a Runner function, that just what I did to separate the keypress and the macro.
-10. Good Luck
+11. Good Luck